Choreographing Connection

 Choreographed Rehearsal

-Intimate scenes are never improvised.
-The IC helps choreograph every physical beat, just like blocking a dance or fight.
+Intimate contact is never improvised.
+The IC helps choreograph every intimate beat, just like blocking a dance or fight.
 The goal is clarity, consistency, and comfort.

 Closed Set Protocols